-So the cost of your blog content must really be calculated as cost per published post.
-If a post isn’t published, you are not getting any value from it.
+Therefore, you must calculate the cost of your original blog content as cost per published post.
+You won’t gain any value from the post if it isn’t published.
 And if you aren’t getting any value from it, then there is no chance of a return.
-So what follows are the numbers hard and soft of what to expect for cost per published content for in-house vs. freelance vs. practitioner content agency.
+We’ve compiled the numbers, hard and soft, of what to expect for the cost-per-published-post; in-house vs. freelance vs. practitioner content agency.

-Any good ROI calculation needs a basis.
-Here are the assumptions (based on 527 blog posts created in 2019):
+Of course, any good ROI calculation needs a basis.
+Here are the assumptions based on 3,500 blog posts created from 2019 through mid-2022:

-- Quality is important.
-You are not just investing in content for the sake of content.
+- Quality matters.
+You are not just investing in original blog content for the sake of content.
 If that is what you want, use a blog mill.

-- Qualified practitioner average annual salary of $110,000 + benefits and internal cost
+- Qualified practitioners average an annual salary of $110,000 + benefits and internal cost.

-Content agency client content is published at 80%, for two reasons.
-First, if a post is not hitting the mark (it happens), the content agency will replace it.
-And for Fixate in particular, the second reason is that if a vendor can’t get a post published on their own soon after it’s completed, we have the ability to publish it on Sweetcode.io.
+Agencies publish influencer-generated content at an 80% rate for two reasons.
+First, if a post does not hit the mark (it happens), the content agency will replace it.
+Second, if a vendor rejects a post after it’s completed, it can usually be repurposed.
+In Fixate’s case, we have the ability to publish it on Sweetcode.io.

-When you work with a content agency, you are investing in a process, not just content.
-When you produce content in-house or with a freelance writer, you’re investing in individual pieces of content with mixed success in terms of completion and quality.
-The simple math with a content agency or freelance writer seems to equal an expensive price per post.
-But this calculation is inaccurate, and misleading.
-Your hard and soft costs are much higher than the cost of an individual post.
+So, when you work with a content agency, you invest in a process, not just content.
+When you produce original blog content in-house or with a freelance writer, you invest in individual pieces of content with mixed success in terms of completion and quality.
+The simple math with a content agency or freelance writer seems to equal an expensive cost per post.
+However, this calculation is inaccurate and misleading.
+Your hard and soft costs are actually much higher than the cost of an individual post.

 This post was originally published in December 2018; updated in August 22.